daviddiener/daviddiener_hugo/content/posts/automating_api_docs/index.md

 </html>
 ```

-#### Benefits:
+#### Benefits
 This approach merges API testing with documentation creation, fostering a more comprehensive development workflow.
 Moreover, Postman collections can store response examples, which are invaluable for understanding the format and structure of data returned by the API.
-The postman-to-openapi (P20) library bridges the gap by converting these collections into OpenAPI specifications.
+The postman-to-openapi (p2o) library bridges the gap by converting these collections into OpenAPI specifications.
 This ensures that the generated documentation includes not only endpoint details but also illustrative examples of API responses, which you can save in the Postman collection.
 For me, this is the most important difference to the other two approaches.
 By feeding different examples of how the API should respond into the documentation, the users will get a much better understanding on how to actually use your API.

 #### Drawbacks
 This approach of course requires you to use Postman for creating API requests and tests.
 If your workflow doesn't involve Postman, this method might not be the most suitable choice.